-Specific achievements in 2022
+Specific achievements in 2023

-- The continued promotion of high standards by providing practical professional support to Eaquals members through online resources, member meetings, networking, and general opportunities for input into best practice. - The continued growth of the association by increasing the number of associate members. - The development of Eaquals' external consultancy and training services in specific areas of expertise. - The delivery of the Eaquals Webinar Series 2022 on a range of themes, including academic topics, which provided additional benefits to members and the wider international community. - The introduction of the Eaquals Plurilingual Webinar Series 2022 which delivered webinars in Spanish, French and Italian. - The successful running of the Eaquals Online 2022 event for both members and non-members. - The continued development of the Eaquals website reorganisation and updating of resources, adding further interactive material and including further sign-up options. - The continued development of communications about Eaquals activities and services to members, potential members and stakeholders by extensive use of online and social media channels and running biannual campaigns to engage members.
-This has allowed us to strengthen our own links to members and has also helped to strengthen our membership networks as well as aiding in the running of the social media campaigns.
+- The continued promotion of high standards by providing practical professional support to Eaquals members through online resources, member meetings, networking, and general opportunities for input into best practice. - The continued growth of the association by increasing the number of associate members. - The development of Eaquals' external consultancy and training services in specific areas of expertise. - The delivery of the Eaquals Webinar Series 2023 on a range of themes, including academic topics, which provided additional benefits to members and the wider international community. - The continued delivery of the Eaquals Plurilingual Webinar Series 2023 which delivered webinars in Spanish, French, Italian and Arabic.

-- The continuation of individual member meetings as well as country-level meetings to engage with members and ensure that their views were taken into account in relation to forward planning around events, resources etc. - The addition of policy documents and Eaquals Guarantees on the Eaquals website in additional languages: Spanish, Italian, Russian, French, German, Japanese, Czech, Romanian and Polish. - The maintenance and development of the Eaquals Monthly Newsletter.
-This has continued to provide a summary of monthly developments within Eaquals e.g., where we have been, new members, new agreements etc.
+- The successful running of the Eaguals Online 2023 event for both members and non-members. - The continued development of the Eaquals website reorganisation and updating of resources. - The continued development of communications about Eaquals activities and services to members, potential members and stakeholders by extensive use of online and social media channels and running regular social media campaigns to engage members.
+This has allowed us to strengthen our own links to members and has also helped to strengthen our membership networks. - The continuation of individual member meetings as well as country-level meetings to engage with members and ensure that their views are taken into account in relation to forward planning around events and resources. - The addition of policy documents and Eaquals Guarantees on the Eaquals website in additional languages: Spanish, Italian, Russian, French, German, Japanese, Czech, Romanian and Polish. - The maintenance and development of the Eaquals Monthly Newsletter.
+This has continued to provide a summary of monthly developments within Eaquals e.g. where we have been, new members, new agreement, new projects, new developments, member news and updates.

-Further details and website links for all Eaquals activities can be found on our website: www.eaquals.org
+Further details and website links for all Equals activities can be found on our website: www.eaquals.org

-The association is very grateful to the many members who voluntarily, without charge, give a good deal of their time to Eaquals activities, and this gratitude extends to their employers for their support; without this work and support Eaquals could not operate.
+The association is very grateful to the many members who voluntarily give a good deal of their time to Eaquals activities, and this gratitude extends to their employers for their support; without this work and support Eaquals could not fulfil our mission.